 Critical Thinking and Logic: Demonstrates an understanding of the reading's topic and a grasp of its main points and use of evidence.

 Style/Usage/Grammar: Employs adequate use of sentence structure and vocabulary; exhibits control of written English, and while the essay may contain some grammatical flaws, they do not detract from the overall effect or clarity of the writing.

 No Pass (3) - Inadequate

-An Inadequate No Pass paper fails to develop or address the issue in a satisfactory way and to develop a reasoned evaluation of the reading's topic and conclusions.
+An Inadequate No Pass paper fails to address the topic in a satisfactory way and to develop a reasoned evaluation of the reading's topic and conclusions.

 Purpose: Shows little purpose and loses its focus.

 Topic: May address the topic presented in the reading passage, but some significant aspects may be slighted or only marginally addressed.

-Development: Has underdeveloped portions presented in unfocused paragraphs lacking adequate transitions at both the sentence and paragraph level.
+Development: Has underdeveloped portions presented in unfocused paragraphs and lacks adequate transitions at both the sentence and paragraph level.
 Fails to introduce relevant points of its own and does little more than echo the article.